 St. Petersburg’s cruise season runs from the end of April to the end of October, with its peak in the months of June and July.
 Even if your visit is during the height of summer, don’t forget to dress in layers and pack a raincoat or umbrella in your day bag.

 The weather in St. Petersburg is notoriously unpredictable.
 It also might be a bit colder than you’d expect, even in the height of summer.
 Although the average high temp in July is a little over 70°F (21°C), it can be significantly warmer or cooler.

 In the days leading up to our cruise ship docking in St. Petersburg, the weather there had been hot (86°F/30°C) and sunny.
 During my visit, the warmest part of each day only reached the high 50s (about 14°C).
 The sun was nowhere to be seen and a chill wind made me wish I’d brought a down jacket!

-St. Petersburg is also Eastern Europe’s fourth-rainiest city, with an average of 24.9 in (633 mm) of precipitation each year.
-Thankfully, many of the most popular attractions for visitors are indoors, and you could easily spend hours exploring the palaces and museums on rainy days.
+St. Petersburg is also Eastern Europe’s fourth-rainiest city, with an average of 24.9 inches (633 mm) of precipitation each year.
+Thankfully, many of the most popular attractions in St. Petersburg for visitors are indoors, and you could easily spend hours exploring the palaces and museums on rainy days.

 Tourist attractions around St. Petersburg are spread out

 Unlike in many European cities, most of the major tourist attractions in the St. Petersburg area are spread out over a wide area.
 Since many of the stops on a guided tour are former royal residences with extensive grounds, expect to do a lot of traveling to get from one place to another.